BUGS-NYU/bugs-nyu.github.io-old/CONTRIBUTE.md

 ### Viewing and Testing Your Changes

-Before you attempt the pull request, you should make sure that the modifications work and actually fix the issue (without braking the other parts of the website).
+Before you attempt the pull request, you should make sure that the modifications work and actually fix the issue (without breaking the other parts of the website).

 You can view the BUGS website code that is hosted in your own fork on GitHub.